Apply

 Current Students: Request to Change to the Linguistics or Languages Major or Minor

 Current undergraduate students who are interested in majoring (Bachelor of Arts) or minoring in linguistics study must submit the CAS Major/Minor Change Request form.
-The department offers a general Linguistics BA, Computational Linguistics BS and minor in Linguistics.
+The department offers an AI and Language Technology BS, general Linguistics BA, Computational Linguistics BS and minor in Linguistics.

 Additionally, students may major or minor in ChineseGermanJapanese or Korean.
 Thirty-six credits are required to complete the major, eighteen credits to complete the minor.